parrt/msds501/projects/wordsim.md

 You will pass that directory name containing your glove data to the main `wordsim.py` program so that it knows where the data is (which will be different on your machine than mine, so we use a command line argument).

-The format of the glove word vector file is extremely simple: it's just the token (usually a word) followed by the components of the word vector.
+The space-separated format of the glove word vector file is extremely simple: it's just the token (usually a word) followed by the components of the word vector.
 For example:

 ```
 , 0.18378 -0.12123 -0.11987 0.015227 ...